2026 Programme main image

 12:30 - 13:25

-It’s a takeover saga with more twists that a thriller.
-Regardless of whether Netflix of Paramount take over Warner Brothers Discovery – home of…
+It’s a takeover saga with more twists than a thriller.
+Whether Netflix or Paramount ends up taking over Warner Bros.
+Discovery — home of Harry…

-It’s a takeover saga with more twists that a thriller.
-Regardless of whether Netflix of Paramount take over Warner Brothers Discovery – home of Harry Potter, HBO, and much more – the deal is reshaping the face and future of the entertainment…
+It’s a takeover saga with more twists than a thriller.
+Whether Netflix or Paramount ends up taking over Warner Bros.
+Discovery — home of Harry Potter, HBO, and much more — the deal is reshaping the future of the entertainment industry.
+Who…

 Ed Richards Photo